 The Patch Editor will open at the bottom of the screen:

-In this project we want the 3D objects to animate when the user’s eyebrows change position.
+We want the 3D objects to animate when the user’s eyebrows change position.

-To detect this change, you'll start with a patch representing the face tracker.
+To detect this change you'll start with a patch representing the face tracker.
 To create the patch:

 Three patches will be created:

 We’ll use the 3rd patch - facetracker1.
-We’ll connect patches to the Face output port in this patch, to take data on the movements of the face.
+We’ll connect patches to the Face output port in this patch to take data on the movements of the face.

-To detect raised eyebrows, we'll use an interaction patch called Eyebrows Raised.
+To detect raised eyebrows we'll use an interaction patch called Eyebrows Raised.

 To create any interaction patch, click Add Patch at the bottom of the Patch Editor.
 You'll see a menu: